 #3 Building the Right Team

 Leaders around the world need to be able to attract, select, and form teams with diverse styles and perspectives.
 This diversity can sometimes make it difficult to work together effectively and solidify as a team, requiring the leader to foster productive and collaborative teamwork and a sense of belonging for all team members.

-Hiring for cultural diversity has become a bit of a problem as HR managers are increasing encouraged to focus on hiring for company culture fit.
+Hiring for cultural diversity has become a bit of a problem as HR managers are increasingly encouraged to focus on hiring for company culture fit.
 In partnership with Big Data, this trend can lead to cultural homogeny as people from different cultures generally differ in personality styles.
 For example, people from Asian cultures are often quieter and more formal than their more boisterous American counterparts.